spotinst/help/src/docs/ocean-cd/concepts-features/ci-analysis.md

 ![ci-analysis-2](https://github.com/spotinst/help/assets/106514736/ba9c5e00-0fe9-42c0-bb20-82117e864688)

-4. When your rollout is in progress, the results of your CI pipeline will be presented, indicating either a Passed or Failed status.
+4. The process is complete.
+The results of your CI pipeline are presented in real time during your rollout, indicating either a Passed or Failed status.
 This enables you to quickly assess the outcome of the CI pipeline and take appropriate actions based on the results.

 ![ci-analysis-3](https://github.com/spotinst/help/assets/106514736/4d364d03-2dc8-4d33-b772-f25a499c0c4f)

 >Note:

-* CI Analysis is supported for both Phase & Background Verifications.
+* CI Analysis is supported for both Phase and Background Verifications.
-* CI Analysis is supported for all strategies: Rolling Update & Canary.
+* CI Analysis is supported for all strategies: Rolling Update and Canary.
 * CI Analysis is not supported for Baseline metrics.

+## What’s Next?

+Learn how to use a [baseline](ocean-cd/concepts-features/baseline) in a Canary deployment strategy.